bhisaac/5eFP/5eFP-SRD.md

 A sphere’s point of origin is included in the sphere’s area of effect.

-### Saving Throws
+### Resisting Spells
-Many spells specify that a target can make a saving throw to avoid some or all of a spell’s effects.
-The spell specifies the ability that the target uses for the save and what happens on a success or failure.
+Many spells specify that a target can make an ability check to avoid some or all of a spell’s effects.
+The spell specifies the ability that the target uses for the check and what happens on a success or failure.

-The DC to resist one of your spells equals 8 + your spellcasting ability modifier + your proficiency bonus + any special modifiers.
+The DC to resist one of your spells equals 10 + your spellcasting ability + any special modifiers.

 ### Attack Rolls
 Some spells require the caster to make an attack roll to determine whether the spell effect hits the intended target.
 Your attack bonus with a spell attack equals your spellcasting ability modifier + your proficiency bonus.